-

 Is there a domestic right of appeal against the authority's decisions?
 What is the applicable procedure?

-Yes, “interested parties” may appeal final determinations by DOC and the ITC in trade remedy proceedings to the U.S. Court of International Trade (“CIT”).
+Yes, “interested parties” may appeal final determinations by DOC and ITC in trade remedy proceedings to the U.S. Court of International Trade (“CIT”).
 “Interested party” generally refers to a U.S. producer, U.S. importer, foreign producer, or foreign government that participated in the agency proceeding leading to the contested determination.
 CIT decisions, in turn, may be appealed to the U.S. Court of Appeals for the Federal Circuit.
 Generally, CIT appeals of final trade remedy determinations must be commenced within 30 days of publication of the determination.

 -